Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 ### `New-AzSentinelDataConnector`

-- No longer has output type 'Microsoft.Azure.Commands.SecurityInsights.Models.DataConnectors.PSSentinelDataConnector'.
+- No longer has output type 'PSSentinelDataConnector'.
 - No longer supports the parameter 'DataConnectorId' and no alias was found for the original parameter name.
 - No longer supports the parameter 'AzureActiveDirectory' and no alias was found for the original parameter name.
 - No longer supports the parameter 'AzureAdvancedThreatProtection' and no alias was found for the original parameter name.